helpscout/beacon-ios-sdk/README.md

 To run the Objective-C example you can cd into the Examples/Obj-C Example directory `cd Examples/Obj-C\ Example`, open `Beacon Example.xcodeproj` and run the `BeaconExample` scheme.

 To run the SwiftUI example you can cd into the Examples/SwiftUI Example directory `cd Examples/SwiftUI\ Example`, open `Beacon SwiftUI Example.xcodeproj` and run the `Beacon SwiftUI Example` scheme.
-For it to run properly you'll need to provide a valid Beacon identifer on Line 10 of `SettingsView.swift`.
+For it to run properly you'll need to provide a valid Beacon identifier on Line 10 of `SettingsView.swift`.

 ## Documentation